rembold-cs151-master/Section12b/index.md

 ## Issue 1
 :::incremental
 - Likely the first issue you are faced with is about a string having no attribute `add_reward`, which is true!
-- It is important not to confuse the name of something with the custom object representing that thing
+- It is important not to confuse the _name_ of something with the custom object _representing_ that thing
-  - The name of a question is not the same thing as the `TMQuestion` itself
+  - The name of a question is **not** the same thing as the `TMQuestion` itself
+- Possible fix?
-- The fix?
-Use the name of the question as the key to the questions dictionary to retrieve the actual corresponding object, and then `add_reward` to that object
+  - Use the name of the question as the key to the questions dictionary to retrieve the actual corresponding object, and then call `add_reward` on that object
 :::

 ## Issue 2
 :::incremental
 - The second issue you will likely face is when you come across one of the rewarded questions (which might require a bit of testing!) that will complain about list objects having no `get_text` attribute.
 - The list in question is the `rewards` variable that was returned by `.get_rewards()`, which looks to contain a list of all the rewards associated with a problem.
+- The fix?
-- Individual reward objects though have a method `get_text()`, so likely what was desired is to loop over the rewards and print the text of each.
+  - Individual reward objects **do** have a method `get_text()`, so likely what was desired is to loop over the rewards and print the text of each.
 :::

 ## Issue 3